The first STEM to STEAM international collaboration day provided a fun-filled day of activities focusing on ‘size’.

 From 9th to 13th October 2017, students, teachers and academics from Belgium, Denmark, England and Norway met at Howest University, Bruges to plan the year’s activities.

-Gallery of art in the environment The Digital learning Across Boundaries (DLAB) project aims to promote digital learning across the boundaries of the physical space of classrooms, across curriculum subjects, across languages and cultures and throughout facilitating collaborative learning across national boundaries.
-Over three years the project will explore three themes: technology outdoors, [...]
+How over three years, the DLaB project will explore three themes: technology outdoors, STEM to STEAM and Content and Language Integrated Learning (CLIL).
+All to promote digital learning across the boundaries of the physical space of classrooms, across curriculum subjects, across languages and cultures and across national boundaries.

 Academics and teachers from England, Denmark, Belgium and Norway met this week to start to plan the Digital Learning Across Boundaries (DLAB) Erasmus+ programme for 2018 that focuses on STEM to STEAM